ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

-  Input event list or observation definition file [test/data/crab_events.fits.gz] events.fits First coordinate of image center in degrees (RA or galactic l) [83.63] Second coordinate of image center in degrees (DEC or galactic b) [22.01] Algorithm for defining energy bins (FILE|LIN|LOG) [LOG] Start value for first energy bin in TeV [0.1]
+  Input event list or observation definition file [test/data/crab_events.fits.gz] events.fits First coordinate of image center in degrees (RA or galactic l) [83.63] Second coordinate of image center in degrees (DEC or galactic b) [22.01] Projection method e.g. AIT|AZP|CAR|MER|STG|TAN (AIT|AZP|CAR|MER|STG|TAN) [CAR] Coordinate system (CEL - celestial, GAL - galactic) (CEL|GAL) [CEL] Image scale (in degrees/pixel) [0.02]
+  Size of the X axis in pixels [200]
+  Size of the Y axis in pixels [200]
+  Algorithm for defining energy bins (FILE|LIN|LOG) [LOG] Start value for first energy bin in TeV [0.1]
   Stop value for last energy bin in TeV [100.0]
   Number of energy bins [20]
-  Projection method e.g. AIT|AZP|CAR|MER|STG|TAN (AIT|AZP|CAR|MER|STG|TAN) [CAR]
-  Coordinate system (CEL - celestial, GAL - galactic) (CEL|GAL) [CEL] Image scale (in degrees/pixel) [0.02]
-  Size of the X axis in pixels [200]
-  Size of the Y axis in pixels [200]
-  Output counts map or observation definition file [cntmap.fits]
+  Output counts cube [cntmap.fits]

 In this example we adjust the event data file name and accept all the remaining parameter defaults as they perfectly satisfy our needs.
-The counts map will be centred on the location of the Crab (Right Ascension 83.63 degrees, Declination 22.01 degrees) and will be aligned in celestial coordinates.
+The counts cube will be centred on the location of the Crab (Right Ascension 83.63 degrees, Declination 22.01 degrees) and will be aligned in celestial coordinates.
 A cartesian projection has been selected.
-The counts map has 200 x 200 spatial pixels of 0.02 x 0.02 degrees in size, hence it covers a total area of 4 x 4 degrees.
+The counts cube has 200 x 200 spatial pixels of 0.02 x 0.02 degrees in size, hence it covers a total area of 4 x 4 degrees.

-A set of 20 counts maps will be created, which are logarithmically spaced in energy, and which cover the energy range from 0.1 TeV to 100 TeV.
-In this example, the counts map will be saved as ``cntmap.fits`` in the working directory.
-In addition to the counts map, that is stored as the primary image extension, the FITS file also contains an extension named ``EBOUNDS`` that defines the energy boundaries that were used, and an extension ``GTI`` that defines the Good Time Intervals that have been used.
+The counts cube will contain 20 maps, which are logarithmically spaced in energy, and which cover the energy range from 0.1 TeV to 100 TeV.
+In this example, the counts cube will be saved as ``cntmap.fits`` in the working directory.
+In addition to the counts cube, that is stored as the primary image extension, the FITS file also contains an extension named ``EBOUNDS`` that defines the energy boundaries that were used, and an extension ``GTI`` that defines the Good Time Intervals that have been used.
 The following